-We attribute the improvement of our model in generalization to both two major strategies we have utilized; the physics-informed inductive bias on the model, and the data augmentation strategy designed for a DTI model.
-In this section, we carried out an ablation study to decouple the effects of the two strategies.
-Table \ref{tab:table2} summarizes the results.
-We did not include a physics-informed version of the 3D CNN-based model, as it is not straightforward to impose the parameterized equations on the 3D CNN architecture.
-Specifically, 3D CNN models do not produce explicit atom-atom pairwise representations, which are required for the parameterized equations.
+We attribute the improvement of the model performance to two major strategies that have been utilized; the physics-informed parameterized functions introduced in the previous section and the data augmentation.
+In this section, we carried out an ablation study to decouple the effects of the two strategies and summarized the results in Table \ref{tab:ablation study table}.